Building a $50 Commander Deck: The Ultimate Blueprint

 A $50 budget constraint does not mean you have to play a weak deck; it simply forces you to be hyper-efficient.
 When you cannot rely on expensive, format-defining staples to bail you out of bad situations, your deck's fundamental architecture must be flawless.
 Your ratios of ramp, card draw, and interaction must be perfectly calibrated.

 This guide provides the definitive blueprint for brewing from scratch.
-Whether you are building an aggressive Boros swarm or a methodical Dimir control list, these are the strict deck-building rules, mathematical ratios, and budget workarounds required to build a Tier-1 engine for under $50.
+Whether you are building an aggressive Boros swarm or a methodical Dimir control list, these are the strict deck-building rules, mathematical ratios, and budget workarounds required to build a Tier-1 engine for under $50 — plus a worked example showing exactly what the finished math looks like.

 → Stock Your Arsenal